Harshavardhan779/TSA_EXP1/README.md

+## Developed By: Harshavardhan
+## Register No: 212222240114
+##  Date:

 # Ex.No: 01A  PLOT A TIME SERIES DATA
-##  Date:

 # AIM:
 To Develop a python program to Plot a time series data (National stock exchange)